 Install AIStor on Ubuntu Server

-This procedure downloads and installs the AIStor Server onto baremetal hosts running Ubuntu Server Linux.
+This procedure downloads and installs the AIStor Server onto bare-metal hosts running Ubuntu Server Linux.

 Review the Hardware and System Requirements to ensure your target infrastructure meets our guidance.
-You can also open a SUBNET to request an architecture review or assistance during deployment.
+You can also open a SUBNET issue to request an architecture review or assistance during deployment.

 Procedure